Best Lightning Cable

-After researching many different lightning cables, we narrowed in on the top cables, which we put through extensive side-by-side testing.
-After using the cables to charge a variety of different generations of iPhones and iPads, we were able to determine our preferences for length, cable material, and how efficient each cable was at charging.
-Through our testing, we could see the best and worst qualities in each cable.
+After researching many different lightning cables, we narrowed in on the top options, which we put through extensive side-by-side testing.
+After using each one to charge a variety of different generations of iPhones and iPads, we were able to determine our preferences for length, cable material, and how efficient each cable was at charging.
+Through our testing, we could see the best and worst qualities in each model.

 Analysis and Test Results